flame-engine/flame/packages/flame_3d/README.md

     path: <path_to_the_cloned_flutter_engine_directory>/lib/gpu
 ```

-Step two would be to enable impeller for the macOS platform, add the following to the
+Step three would be to enable impeller for the macOS platform, add the following to the
 `Info.plist` in your `macos/` directory:

 ```xml